- Watch Face Complications

 Drafts offers several types of watch face complications, each with its own associated function.
 All complication types are available for all sizes/types of complication, but may appear differently on different watch faces.

-- Capture (microphone): Opens directly to creating a new draft via dictation.
+- Capture (Drafts logo): Opens directly to creating a new draft.
 Great for quickly capturing ideas, tasks, and other thoughts on the go.
-Note that on watchOS 8 and great, scribble can also be used via this complication.
+As of watchOS 8 or greater, this will open to the on-screen keyboard (Series 7 Watch) or scribble handwriting interface (Series 6 or below Watch), and dictation can be accessed via microphone button (see About Dictation section below for details).

 - Capture with Options (pen + …): Opens to creation of a new draft with options, allowing selection of emoji, scribble, or dictation options.
 Great if you do not always capture via the same input method.